-This get-up definitely wasn’t how Margaret Atwood described the handmaids’ uniforms in the oppressive society Gilead her 1985 book The Handmaid’s Tale.
+This get-up definitely wasn’t how Margaret Atwood described the handmaids’ uniforms in her 1985 book The Handmaid’s Tale.
 Amid a flurry of internet outrage, the Handmaid’s Tale-inspired Halloween costumes were pulled by their manufacturer, Yandy.
 Elsewhere in the world, women continued to don the red uniforms to protest policies that curtailed women’s rights, earning praise and media attention.
 Women stood silently in body-concealing red dresses during pro-choice protests on the streets of Ireland and Argentina.
 They flocked to Brett Kavanaugh’s hearing, where the memory of an alleged sexual assault was interrogated.
 Their red cloaks contrasted with the white buildings the Washington, D.C.
 In recent years, wherever women’s rights to their bodies were questioned, the women in red cloaks appear like ominous reminders of what could be — ghosts of dystopian futures.

 There’s clearly a time and place for handmaid costumes.
-In Atwood’s novel and the ensuing Hulu adaptation that began airing in 2017, these red uniforms represent the total reduction of an individual woman into a role.
+In Atwood’s novel and the ensuing Channel 4 adaptation that began airing in 2017, these red uniforms represent the total reduction of an individual woman into a role.
 Handmaids are nothing but vessels for carrying children.
 During monthly “ceremonies,” the women are raped by Commanders in the hopes they’ll get pregnant in the increasingly polluted Earth.
 If they fail to fulfill their function, they’re shipped off to the toxic Colonies.

 Depending on the context, the costume’s weighty associations can either be magnified for power — or undermined as parody.
 Let’s review: Can handmaid’s costumes be used to condemn the curtailing of women’s rights?
 Definitely.
 As a skimpy Halloween costume?
 Definitely not.